Delightfully tender and crumbly, these Amaretto Biscotti are chock full of roasted almonds, chocolate coated almonds and drizzled with more chocolate.

-I have a love affair with biscotti, my guilty pleasure!
+I have a love affair with biscotti!
+My guilty pleasure!
 Well…one of them, I may have a few more.

 Unlike some rock hard biscotti which require dunking in milk, coffee or even wine, these are made with butter and have a more tender bite but still remain crunchy.

-- 2 1/4 cups all purpose flour
+- 2 1/4 cup all purpose flour

 - 2 teaspoon baking powder